Terms and Conditions of Service for Brackendale Tree Care Limited

 • We recommend that customers who are shielding stay indoors while work is completed.

-• Staff are not to shake hands with each other or customers.
+• Staff are not to shake hands with customers.

 • Staff will eat their lunch either outside or in a company vehicle.